briza-insurance/wegood/readme.md

  * Use one of the validation methods.
  */

-// Return true if valid,
+// Return the validation result:
+// { valid: boolean, errors: [] }
-// error message of the first not-satisfied rule otherwise. ratingValidator.validate(1);
+// Errors contains the error message of the first not-satisfied rule. ratingValidator.validate(1);

-// Return true if valid,
+// Return the validation result:
+// { valid: boolean, errors: [] }
-// array of error messages of all not-satisfied rules otherwise. idValidator.validate('a1234-4', false /* firstErrorOnly */);
+// Errors contains the error message of all not-satisfied rules. idValidator.validate('a1234-4', false /* firstErrorOnly */);

 // Return true if valid, false otherwise. ratingValidator.valid(1);

-// Return null if there is no error,
-// error message of the first not-satisfied rule otherwise. ratingValidator.error(1);
+// Return array of error messages of all not-satisfied rules. idValidator.errors('a1234-4');

-// Return null if there is no error,
-// array of error messages of all not-satisfied rules otherwise. idValidator.errors('a1234-4');
+// Return array of error messages of all not-satisfied rules. idValidator.errors('a1234-4');

+// Return only the first error message of the not-satisfied rule, still returned as an array. idValidator.errors('a1234-4', true);
 ```

 ### Validator Methods